 “I am very much content with continuing to dance and to perform on Dancing With the Stars, continue to teach.
 I just want a good partner,” he told Us at the time.

 However, Val teased the possible end of his pro career following his elimination from season 30 in November 2021.
+He then returned for season 31, which premiered in fall 2022.

 Scroll down to see everything that Maks and Val have said about leaving DWTS over the years: